null

 15 Things You Need to Know Before Repowering Your Boat

-9th Sep 2022
+Posted by Captain Spot on 9th Sep 2022

 Whether it’s a financial matter and a new boat isn’t an option or the fact that a given owner loves the layout of his current model and the engines are just tired, more people are looking at repowering.

-The cost of outboard motors in the past few years has many owners considering repowering their boats with used engines instead of brand new engines.
+The cost of outboard motors in the past few years has many boat owners considering repowering their boats with used engines instead of brand new engines.

 Let’s take a closer look at each step individually so you know what your getting into with a repower.

 Is it time for a new pair of outboard motors?
-Repowering with used engines has become a more popular choice for boatowners in recent years as outboard prices have gone up.
+Repowering with used engines has become a more popular choice for boat owners in recent years as outboard prices have gone up.

 1. The Boat

-In any re-power project the first step needs to be making sure that the boat is still healthy.
-Spend a few hundred dollars on a good surveyor and find out if the boat is sound.
-Is the laminate sound?
-Are the stringers still attached?
-Is there water intrusion into the transom?
-A boat that looks great on the outside can have hidden problems, so get it checked out.
 Remember, many boat builders did not realize until around 1980-85 that polyester resin is water permeable – that’s when builders started using vinylester resin, which is not.
 Some builders were slower to adopt this resin as a skin coat than others.
 Your boat may be heavy because of added water weight.

 2. Top Speed

 Most outboard boat owners care about top speed, so we will address it.
 On any given hull engines with the same horsepower should theoretically have the same top speed.
 But there is more than horsepower and weight that makes one engine different than another.
 The lower-unit gear ratio and the prop geometry are two other defining factors.
-Generally, every engine is engineered for a specific purpose and the gear ratio that is dialed in is a careful calculation that takes into account the strengths and weaknesses of the engine, the performance desired, and the prop geometry that is recommended.
-Prop geometry is also a variable that an owner can largely control.
-Certain pitch and diameters will produce a higher top speed than others, but usually at the expense of other characteristics.

 Likewise, a boat propped for maximum fuel efficiency at normal cruising speeds will usually not produce the highest top speed possible.
 The props generally recommended by the engine maker are a fair compromise between top speed and fuel efficiency.